metacall/nodejs-race-game-example/README.md

 ## Running the application :

-In order to run the application go into `server` if you're not already in it and run :
+In order to run the application:
 ```
 node app.js
 ```
 *You may need to run __nodejs__ instead of node depending on your configuration*

-Now you have the server running, a text in the terminal should indicate on which **port** it is listening, if you have a conflic you can modify this in [server/config.json](server/config.json)
+Now you have the server running, a text in the terminal should indicate on which **port** it is listening, if you have a conflic you can modify this in [config.json](config.json)

 Open a browser and go to 127.0.0.1:<**port**> (by default http://127.0.0.1:51510).